melih84/satellite-fuel-segmentation-improved/README.md

 Project Compute Canada Cluster: **Graham**
 # Bugs
  - Image and labels are not matching when running on CC.
+(Make sure images are selected by their names and all files are properly transfered)
  - The original image size run out of memery.
 320 works fine.

 # TODO